rmpel/plugin-pdc-leges/README.md

 * Unzip and/or move all files to the /wp-content/plugins/pdc-leges directory
 * Log into WordPress admin and activate the ‘PDC Leges’ plugin through the ‘Plugins’ menu

+### Command
+Lege prices can be updated automatically via a WP_CLI command, this command should be registred in a cron-job.
+The full command name to use is 'wp owc-update-leges'.

+##### Command 'wp owc-update-leges'
+A lege has 3 settings:
+- Current lege price
+- New lege price
+- Date active new lege price

+The command queries all the leges which have valid values in the 'New lege price' and 'Date active new lege price' setting fields.
+If the date in the 'Date active new lege price' settings field has been expired the 'Current lege price' settings field will be updated with the new price.
+If the update succeedes the 'New lege price' and 'Date active new lege price' setting fields will be cleared.

 ### Filters & Actions

 There are various [hooks](https://codex.wordpress.org/Plugin_API/Hooks), which allows for changing the output.